Parvfect/Message/README.md

 # Message
-It's a kivyapp that I am learning from sentdex senpai
+It's a kivy messaging app.
+#not deployed